April 23, 2014

 Join us each Wednesday morning at 10:00 for a fun-filled story hour for children ages birth to 5 years old.
 Simple crafts are included.
 Dry snacks and spill-proof cups are welcome.

 Story hour follows the Greenwich Central School calendar.
-We will not meet when G.C.S. is closed for snow days.
+We will not meet when G.C.S. is closed for snow days, holidays or vacations.
 If in doubt about library closure, please call 692-7164.

 January 23, 2012